 Any recommendations for handling increasing privacy concerns, especially in California?

-The first thing is to understand which compliance standards you must adhere to.
+Start by understanding which compliance standards apply to your organization.
 For example, companies with locations in California must comply with the California Consumer Privacy Act (CCPA).
-But, as many of you know, implementing compliance is one thing.
-Staying compliant with evolving laws and regulations is a different beast.
-A visitor management system (VMS) can help.
+Meeting compliance is one thing.
+Keeping up with changing laws is another.
+A visitor management system (VMS) can help simplify both.Â

 - How a visitor management system can help manufacturers be compliant

-- The buyer’s guide for workplace security software
+- The buyerâs guide for workplace security software

 - Internal audits and compliance: two sides of the same coin